centreon/centreon-documentation/versioned_docs/version-23.10/installation/installation-of-a-central-server/using-virtual-machines.md

         2. In `date.timezone`, define the time zone you want.

-        3. Restart the php server:
+        3. Restart the PHP server:

             ```shell
             systemctl restart php-fpm